 The trail takes you from warm valleys to cold mountain passes.
 Thus, a bit of groundwork before you leave makes the experience far more enjoyable.
 Preparation is essential for a safe and rewarding journey as it means building stamina for long days, sorting out permits and guides or choosing the right clothes.

-Trekking the Annapurna Circuit demands stamina, especially with May’s warming trails.
+Trekking the Annapurna Circuit demands stamina, especially as you will be walking for several hours most days.
 Start training 4 to 6 weeks in advance.
-You need to hike with a 10 kg to 15 kg pack, climb stairs or hit the treadmill on an incline.
+Try hiking regularly, climbing stairs, or doing incline walks to build endurance.
+For that, you can hike with a 10 kg to 15 kg backpack, climb stairs or hit the treadmill on an incline.

 The route’s 5,416-meter peak at Thorong La requires solid acclimatization.
-Spend an extra day in Manang at an elevation of 3,540 meters to adjust, as May’s snowmelt can make high trails slick but easier to navigate.
+Spend an extra day in Manang at an elevation of 3,540 meters to adjust.
+In May, trails are more open than in winter, but it is still important to take your time at higher elevations.

-Altitude sickness is a risk year-round, so hydrate with 4L of water per day and consider consulting a doctor about using Diamox for prevention.
+Altitude sickness is a risk year-round, so stay hydrated, take it slow, and consider consulting a doctor about prevention if needed.

 Permits, Logistics, Booking

-You’ll need one permit for the Annapurna Circuit Trek in May.
+You’ll need an Annapurna Conservation Area Permit (ACAP) for the May trek to Annapurna Circuit.
 It can be easily arranged in Kathmandu or Pokhara.
 From Kathmandu, drive for 6 to 7 hours to Pokhara, then take a bus or jeep to Dharapani to start.

 Likewise, May sees a reduced number of trekkers than in April.
 So, booking guides or porters is simpler.
-But you should plan via agencies.
-You can contact Radiant Treks for your adventure of the Annapurna Circuit May trek.
+If you prefer, you can also go with a guide or agency to make planning easier.

-May’s mild weather calls for smart layering in terms of clothing.
+May’s mild weather calls for smart layering as temperatures can change throughout the day.
 For that, consider packing the following items.

 Clothing